HeshamKhaled12/Summarization/README.md

-# Making a custom summarization model using (SAMSUN) dataset with (PEGASUS) pretrained model
+# Fine-Tuning a custom summarization model using (SAMSUN) dataset with (PEGASUS) pretrained model